On a typical Post-Construction cleaning job, what do you feel is a reasonable timeline to perform and complete the cleanup?

 Just imagine; 20 guys waiting even 5 minutes just cost you over an hour and ½.
 Make sure you have enough supervision to run a really tight ship.
 One way to do this is to make sure everyone has their own supplies.
 “Sharing” costs you time and money and make sure you have really good communication (everybody with a walkie-talkie) on site so they can ask for help and get a response quickly vs. wandering around the site looking for you to answer a question.

 The good news is this kind of work pays really well – usually better than a monthly account.
 The bad news is you take a little more risk because it’s a “one-time” job.
 The possibility that you’ll do the work and then not get paid is greater than it would be with a regular monthly client.
 Make sure you calculate that into your pricing and make sure you get a signed contract and plenty of company and contact information before you start work.

-I’ve done quite a few of these in my day and would be happy to send you a copy of the verbiage I use to clarify what’s included, what’s not included and what my client may be charged extra for.
+I’ve done quite a few of these in my day and am happy to share of the verbiage I use to clarify what’s included, what’s not included and what my client may be charged extra for.
 I have found it’s a BIG help to have everything clarified right up front.
-You can reach me by clicking here if you’d like a free copy of the pricing and spec sheet I use.
+In the Marketing Tools Blueprint I provide a copy of the pricing and spec sheet I use.
 Hope this was helpful!